Auguste Baillayre

-Auguste Baillayre (May 1, 1879–December 16, 1961) was a French-born Romanian painter.
+Auguste Baillayre (May 1, 1879 – December 16, 1961) was a Romanian painter of French birth, active in Saint Petersburg during the Silver Age and then in Bessarabia during the Interwar era.
 He was a professor at École des Beaux-Arts and the first director of the National Museum of Fine Arts in Chișinău.

 Biography

-Baillayre was born on May 1, 1879 in Vernet-les-Bains, Pyrénées-Orientales, where he spent his childhood.
+Baillayre was born on May 1, 1879, in Vernet-les-Bains, Pyrénées-Orientales, where he spent his childhood.
 After spending his adolescence in Georgia (1885–1898), he studied at the Academy of Fine Arts in Amsterdam (1899-1902) and in Saint Petersburg (1903-1907), completing his studies at the University of Grenoble in 1913.
 He lived in Holland and Russia from 1899 to 1918, and from 1918 to 1943 he became the most important artistic personality in Bessarabia, where he was a professor at the Art School in Chișinău.
-Several of his works are kept at the National Museum of Fine Arts, Chișinău, whose first director he was in 1939.
+Several of his works are kept at the National Museum of Fine Arts, Chișinău, of which he was the first director in 1939.

 In 1907 he married Lidia Arionescu-Baillayre, a painter from Chișinău.
 They had two daughters, Tatiana, who also became an artist, and Marina.
-In 1943 he settled in Bucharest, where he died on December 16, 1961, at age 82; he's interred into the Bellu Cemetery, Bucharest.
+In 1943 he settled in Bucharest, where he died on December 16, 1961, at age 82; he is interred in the Bellu Cemetery, Bucharest.
 His grandson, the photographer Andrei Iliescu, recalls him saying: "Far away from the beloved ones, a stranger among strangers.
 In Russia I was French, in Holland and France I was Russian, in Romania, French again.
 Ultimately, alienated from everything and everybody."